alders/mythtv-stream-hls-dash/README.md

 </details>

-### Adapt playlist **master_vod.m3u8** file
+### Adapt playlist `master_vod.m3u8` file

 Adapt the playlist `master_vod.m3u8` file as soon as the file is created by FFmpeg some time in the future.
-This allows the handling of subtitles and the player to start at the beginning of the video.
-Additionally the language of the audio is defined.
+This allows the player to start at the beginning of the video.
+Additionally if present the language of the subtitle and the languages(s) of the audio is defined.

 <details>
 <summary>